sejori/peko/README.md

     Advanced templating can be done with <a href="https://github.com/eta-dev/eta">eta</a> - take a look at <code>/examples/eta-templating</code>.
 Or for an example of a custom SSR handler that implements Peko's internal Response caching system have a look at <code>/examples/custom-ssr</code>!
 </p>
 <p>
-    Caching only enabled if <code>config.devMode == false</code>.
-You can manually edit the config using <code>Peko.setConfig({ ... })</code> or keep the default but set <code>env.ENVIRONMENT = "production"</code> to test caching locally.
+    Caching enabled when <code>config.devMode == false</code>.
+You can edit the config using <code>Peko.setConfig({ ... })</code>
 </p>
 <p>
     Note: <code>Peko.addSSRRoute({ ... })</code> is the only route function that implements caching by default.
 </p>
-<h2>Why is this cool?</h2>
+<h2 id="cool">Why is this cool?</h2>
 <p>
     Because it provides all of the SEO and UX benefits of SSR without any JavaScript transpilation or bundling required - the server and browser use the exact same code!
-This completely eliminates part of the traditional JavaScript SSR toolchain, increasing project maintainability and simplicity of development.
+This completely eliminates part of the traditional JavaScript SSR toolchain, increasing project maintainability and simplicity.
 </p>
 <p>
     Better yet, Peko is not build for any specific frontend framework or library.
 You can use React, Preact, Vue... you name it!
 Simply plug your rendering function into Peko's SSRRoute data along with a URL for the root module of your app and add the client-side hydration logic to your HTML template.
 </p>
 <p>
-    Note: Your root app component must be exported as default.
+    Note: App component must be exported as default.
 </p>
 <p>
     It is all possible because of the unique combination of powerful new JavaScript tools.
 Deno, unlike Node.js, is built to the <a href="https://tc39.es/">ECMAScript specification</a>.
 This makes it compatible with browser JavaScript and vice versa which elimates the need to generate separate client and server JavaScript bundles (the support for URL imports is the secret sauce).
-UI libraries like Preact combined with <a href="https://github.com/developit/htm">htm</a> offer lightning fast client-side hydration with a transpiler-free JavaScript markup syntax.
+UI libraries like Preact combined with <a href="https://github.com/developit/htm">htm</a> offer lightning fast client-side hydration with an ES6-friendly markup syntax.
 On top of this Deno has native TypeScript support, a rich runtime API and a standard library full of great tools as well as a passionate community supporting it.
 </p>

 <h2>Differences between other frameworks like Next.js, etc.</h2>
 <p>
-    Peko is built with one radical design decision: it isn't built to support the infinite universe of npm packages (as these often require bundling and transpilation).
+    Peko is built with one radical design decision: it isn't built to support the infinite universe of npm packages (as these often require heavy build processes by default).
 This is a deliberate step away from the inflated state that many modern web applications find themselves in.
-Just make sure your source modules can run directly in the browser without transpilation!
+Just make sure your modules can run directly in the browser and you're golden!
 </p>